top of page

 Go to "Ready for the Rain" page for more helpful info about how to prepare for different weather.

 Bring a blanket to sit on if you have one.
-If you don't you an share ours!
+If you don't, you can share ours!

 Bring snacks and water as you like.